astro-mat/StudioMooMooPortal_PP4/README.md

 ### Typography

-The typography was chosen to fit in with the design style establised by the colour choices earlier while still being easy to read.
+The typography was chosen to fit in with the design style established by the colour choices earlier while still being easy to read.
 Capitalisation was employed for titles to re-enforce this design choice.

 ### Imagery